aaron-baugher/lacuna-scripts/README.md

 I started writing these scripts as practice in functional programming.
 Each script has a function which it then passes to a library function that loops through all the planets/buildings and applies the first function to each.
-The idea was to keep the individual functions very simple by putting as much of the API work and looping in the required function as possible.
+The idea was to keep the individual processing functions very simple by putting as much of the API work and looping in the library as possible.

 These scripts evolved somewhat as my planets developed, so some of them were useful for low-level planets (the 'trade' script that gathers all glyphs to